RohanNagar/thunder/README.md

     {
       "username" : "Testy",
       "password" : "12345",
-      "facebookAccessToken" : "access"
+      "facebookAccessToken" : "facebookAccessToken",
+      "twitterAccessToken" : "twitterAccessToken",
+      "twitterAccessSecret" : "twitterAccessSecret"
     }
   ]
   ```

-  If successful, the response will be a `202 CREATED` and will return `true`.
+- `PUT` `/users`

+  The PUT endpoint is for updating users.
+The body of the request must be JSON that defines the StormUser that is being updated.
+All fields must be present in the JSON, or they will be overridden in the database as `null`.
+Additionally, the username of the user must be the same in order for the PUT to be successful.

-- GET /users?username=Testy
+- `GET` `/users?username=Testy`

   The GET request must set the username query parameter.
-If successful, the response will contain the SocialUser JSON object.
+The response will contain the StormUser JSON object.

+- `DELETE` `/users?username=Testy`

+  The DELETE request must set the username query parameter.
+The user will be deleted in the database, and the response will contain the StormUser object that was just deleted.

 ## Running Locally
 - Requirements